labex-labs/open-source-labs/django/lab-06-add-a-stylesheet-and-an-image/step2.md

 }
 ```

-Reload HTTP 8080 tab and you should see the background loaded in the top left of the screen.
+Reload **Web 8080** tab and you should see the background loaded in the top left of the screen.

 ![Alt text](./assets/20230908-15-39-41-8dGms0NM.png)